Pes Planus - Flat Feet

 Medial Tibial Stress Syndrome or “Shin Splints”

-Due to the excessive pronation can cause the tibialis posterior or soleus muscle to apply altered stress through the inside aspect of the tibia.
+Due to the excessive pronation can cause the tibialis posterior or soleus muscle to apply altered stress to the inside aspect of the tibia.
 This can result in medial tibial stress syndrome: shin splints or tibia stress fractures.

 Flat feet can cause the medial aspect of your Achilles tendon may compensate for the increased motion of the midfoot and be exposed to abnormal loads leading to injury.
 Achilles tendinopathy or it's subgroup Achilles tendonitis may be the end result.